 Commission Meetings to Adopt Standards

 The Chair of the Commission will open the meeting and ask each Committee Chair, who presided over the revisions to the standards, to comment as to the purpose of each standard and any changes suggested by the Committee under each standard.
-This will not only include the standard, but the purpose, the disclosures, the audit requirements, the forms, and the Trade Secret List.
+This will not only include the standard, but the purpose, the disclosures, the audit requirements, and the forms.
 The Committee Chair along with the Professional Team and SBA staff will discuss and comment on revisions to the standards.
 The Commission members will ask questions and offer further suggestions if necessary and appropriate.
 The Chair may also ask for comments from others in attendance including modeling organizations, regulators, insurers, or the general public.

 Once the discussion is concluded, the Committee Chair should make a motion that the Commission adopt the standard along with the suggested revisions including those associated with the purpose section, the disclosures, the audit requirements, and the forms.
 Another Committee member should second the motion.
 The Commission Chair will then ask if there is any further discussion.
 The Commission Chair will recognize Commission members for final comments or questions.
 Once the discussion is completed, the Commission Chair will ask for a roll call vote.
 Each standard (including its accompanying purpose section, disclosures, audit requirements, and forms) will be voted on separately.